 Blueberries are full of antioxidants that prevent cancer development.

-What fruits are harmful to dogs?
+What fruits are dangerous to dogs?

 Aside from cherries, here are other fruits you should never share with Fido: